ssanj/boon/README.md

 ### Predicate

 At the heart of boon, is a **Predicate**.
-A predicate is a boolean expression.
-The most basic way of creating a predicate in boon, is by testing two values for equality:
+A Predicate is a boolean expression.
+The most basic way of creating a Predicate in boon, is by testing two values for equality:

 ```scala
 actualValue =?= expectedValue